canonical/curtin/doc/topics/config.rst

 Curtin will detect and autoconfigure multipath by default to enable boot for systems with multipath.
-Curtin does not apply any advanced configuration or tuning, rather it uses distro defaults and provides enough configuration to eable booting.
+Curtin does not apply any advanced configuration or tuning, rather it uses distro defaults and provides enough configuration to enable booting.

 **mode**: *<['auto', ['disabled']>*